jonathanbarreto/token-namer/md/PRD.md

 ### R3 — Selection and assembly behavior

-**Focus model:**
+**Combobox input model:**
-- Slots can be explicitly focused by clicking on them
-- Focused slot is visually highlighted (border, background change)
-- Only one slot can be focused at a time
-- If no slot is focused, the next valid empty slot is implicitly "targeted" for selection
+- All fields use combobox (autocomplete-enabled text input) components
+- Users type to filter vocabulary suggestions or enter custom values
+- Focus follows standard form field navigation (Tab/Shift+Tab)
+- Fields update state and preview in real-time as user types

 **Selection behavior:**
-When a user clicks a node card (predefined vocabulary term):
+When a user interacts with a combobox:
-- If a slot is explicitly focused: fills that focused slot
-- If no slot is focused: fills the first empty required slot, or first empty optional slot if all required are filled
-- If all slots are filled: replaces the focused slot (or last slot if none focused)
+- **Typing**: Filters vocabulary suggestions in real-time (case-insensitive)
+- **Arrow keys**: Navigate through filtered suggestions
+- **Enter**: Selects highlighted suggestion
+- **Click suggestion**: Selects that term immediately
+- **Custom input**: Users can type any value (all fields allow free text)
 - Selection immediately updates live preview

 **Removal/replacement:**
+- Users can clear a field by deleting all text in the combobox
-- Users can click a filled slot's chip to remove its value (or use remove button ×)
+- For optional fields added via buttons, users can click the remove (×) button
-- Users can click a filled slot to focus it, then select a different term to replace it
-- Replacing a slot does not affect other slots' values
+- Replacing a field value does not affect other fields' values
-- Removing a slot clears its value and updates preview immediately
+- Clearing a field updates preview immediately

 **Keyboard navigation:**
-- Tab key: moves focus between slots in order (`slot_order`)
+- Tab key: moves focus between fields in order
 - Shift+Tab: moves focus backwards
-- Enter/Space on focused slot: opens selection menu or focuses node library (implementation-dependent)
-- Arrow keys in node library: navigate between node cards
+- Arrow keys (up/down) in combobox: navigate suggestions
+- Enter: selects highlighted suggestion
-- Escape: clears focus
+- Escape: closes suggestion dropdown
+- Standard form navigation applies

+**Field management:**
+- Optional prefix fields: Added via "+ System", "+ Theme", "+ Domain" buttons
+- Optional base fields: Added via "+ Property" or "+ Concept" buttons (framework-dependent)
+- Optional object fields: Added via "+ Group" button (component framework)
+- Optional suffix fields: Added via "+ Variant", "+ State", "+ Scale", "+ Mode" buttons
+- Added fields can be removed via × button on the field wrapper
+- Field state is preserved when switching between framework tabs

 **Edge cases:**
-- All slots filled: clicking a node card replaces focused slot, or last slot if none focused
+- All fields filled: User can still modify any field value
-- Required slots: cannot be left empty if validation runs (but user can temporarily clear during editing)
+- Required fields: Cannot be left empty if validation runs (but user can temporarily clear during editing)
-- Optional slots: can be cleared even if required slots are empty
+- Optional fields: Can be cleared or removed even if required fields are empty
-- Slot focus is preserved when switching between tabs (each framework maintains its own focus state)
+- Field state is preserved when switching between tabs (each framework maintains its own state)
+- Namespace change: Resets all framework-specific fields

 **Acceptance criteria**
-- Users can replace a slot without resetting the entire name.
+- Users can replace a field value without resetting the entire name.
-- Removing a slot updates the preview instantly.
+- Clearing a field updates the preview instantly.
+- Vocabulary filtering works smoothly as user types.
+- Custom values can be entered in any field.
-- Focus management works intuitively with both mouse and keyboard.
+- Field focus and navigation work intuitively with keyboard.
-- Selection targets the focused slot when one is focused.

 ---